eahrold/OSX_Server_Notes/Post Restore OpenDirectory.md

 Use Directory Utility to do this. (can also be done with ldapmodify*, but much more tedious)

 ####THIS MUST BE DONE!!!
-Otherwise it will show up as a replica of itself were you to ever add a replica to the conifguration.
+When you restore from Archive, apple creates a new guid for the OD Master, but still has the old guid for the server itself.
+Which leaves the LDAP database with two enteries for the same machine.
+You need to fix this by updating the old machine record.
+Otherwise it will show up as a replica of itself (were you to ever add a replica to the conifguration).

-It also helps with SASL binding and a varitey of other things.
+_It also helps with successful SASL binding and a varitey of other things._

 First off the GUID of the Master Needs to be fixed in a couple of places.

-get the GUID from  here , it's the new ID
+- get the GUID from  here , it's the new ID

 	Config
 		-ldapreplicas